Diffusion Geometry: Computational Geometry and Topology, Machine Learning, and Statistics

 \subsection{Computational geometry and topology}

-The assumption that data are drawn from a manifold is called the \q{manifold hypothesis}.
+The geometry of manifolds is a common source of inspiration for computational geometry, where the data set is often called the \q{data manifold}.
+This is usually just a metaphor, but the explicit assumption that data are actually drawn from a manifold is called the \q{manifold hypothesis}.
 In this setting, diffusion geometry agrees with the usual Riemannian geometry so can be used to estimate properties of that manifold from a finite sample.
 When the data are drawn from a space that looks almost everywhere like a manifold, we can still compute the same objects and use these to \textit{test} the manifold hypothesis.